-Observing Figures~\ref{fig:nr_nanobots},~\ref{fig:granularity}, and~\ref{fig:threshold}, one can see that the region estimation accuracy respectively converges towards the values of roughly 20 and 25\% for Solutions~1 and~2, although the rate of convergence differs across scenarios.
+Observing Figures~\ref{fig:nr_nanobots},~\ref{fig:granularity}, and~\ref{fig:threshold}, one can see that the region estimation accuracy respectively converges towards the values of roughly 20 and 25\% for both localization solutions, although the rate of convergence differs across scenarios.
 The converging values represent the achievable performance of the models, which is in contrast to the significantly better performance reported by state-of-the-art works proposing the considered models (e.g.,~\cite{gomez2022nanosensor}).
-The reason for the unsatisfactory accuracy of the models is the result of by-design difference in the raw data utilized for their training and evaluation.
-Specifically, the raw input data generated in these works did not account for the energy-harvesting nature of the nanodevices, as well as for unreliable communication between the nanodevices and the anchor resulting from various phenomena such as self-interference between the nanodevices, high-attenuation of in-body \ac{THz} communication, etc. In addition, these models are by-design unable to distinguish between left and right hand sides of the body given that in such cases the iteration times are the same.
+The models' unsatisfactory accuracy is due to a difference in the raw data utilized for their training and evaluation.
+The raw input data generated in these works did not account for the energy-harvesting nature of the nanodevices, as well as for unreliable communication between the nanodevices and the anchor resulting from various phenomena such as self-interference between the nanodevices, high-attenuation of in-body \ac{THz} communication, etc. In addition, these models are, by design, unable to distinguish between the left and right-hand sides of the body, given that in such cases, the iteration times are the same.
 Future efforts should consider new and more powerful ML tools, with primary candidates stemming from the \ac{GNN} family due to their intrinsic ability to handle complex graph-structured data, capture non-linear relationships between different data points (i.e., nodes), and generalize to unseen data.
-In addition, future efforts should consider introducing additional anchors at strategic locations of the body (primarily hand and leg wrists) to support the ascertaining left and right hand side of different body regions.
+In addition, future efforts should consider introducing additional anchors at strategic locations of the body (primarily the hands and leg wrists) to support the ascertainment of the left and right-hand sides of different body regions.